phrazzld/timeismoneycc/README.md

    npm run lint:css
    ```

+5. Pre-commit hooks:
+   The project uses pre-commit hooks to ensure code quality.
+These run automatically when you commit changes and include:
+   - Linting JavaScript and CSS
+   - Running tests
+   - Checking for trailing whitespace and file formatting
+   - Preventing large file commits
+   - Detecting sensitive information like private keys

-5. Open Chrome and navigate to `chrome://extensions/`
+6. Open Chrome and navigate to `chrome://extensions/`

 6. Enable "Developer mode" in the top-right corner